 All too often I’m approached by a frantic new client who’s concerned about a sudden drop in their rankings for a target keyword phrase.
 Here are five potential reasons for the drop:

-- You Were Penalized – This is the absolute worst case scenario.
-To determine if you were penalized, and how you were penalized, read this article.
+This is the absolute worst case scenario.
 Once you’ve determined the type of penalty you received, you can start figuring out how to fix it.
 In recent years the most common SEO penalty has probably been over-optimized links to a website, meaning too many links use exact keyword match anchor text and too few use the sites URL or the site name.

-- Your Site is Over-optimized – There is such a thing as over-optimization, and there’s nothing Google hates more than someone who’s trying too hard to rank for specific keyword phrases.
+There is such a thing as over-optimization, and there’s nothing Google hates more than someone who’s trying too hard to rank for specific keyword phrases.
 They’re all about “natural” optimization, so doing too much SEO to your site may be telling Google “I’m trying to manipulate you,” which is a big no-no. I recommend reviewing your website and checking for overuse of penalized keywords in ALT tags, internal links, Titles, H tags, and content.
 Chances are, you’ll be surprised by the amount of times that phrase occurs on your site.
-An old-school way to check content quickly for keyword stuffing is Webmaster Tools.
 SEOMoz’s On Page Optimization tool is also helpful for determining whether or not a page is over-optimized.

 Owning a website can be very stressful, especially when you rely on traffic via keyword phrases, and a loss in rankings can mean significant effects for small and large businesses alike.
 Hopefully, these 5 potential reasons your site dropped in rankings will help you identify your site’s problem and solve it.